Yo1k/qaws/readme.md

 'web' is service that runs 'qaws-app' image and also has dependency on 'db'.
 Make sure you create the 'qaws-app' image before starting the services.

-To create and run only Docker container with PostgreSQL run from the project root directory:
+To create and run only Docker container with PostgreSQL, run from the project root directory:

 ```shell
 $ sudo docker compose up db